eicrud/eicrud/docs/recipes/extended-create-account.md

 ---
-description: Let's extend Eicrud's create_account command to personalize the user's sign-up
+description: Let's extend Eicrud's create_account command to personalize the user's sign-up.
+comments: true
 ---

 As your application grows you might need to register additional fields when creating user accounts.
 To implement this we will extend the [create_account command](../user/service.md#account-creation) with a new one.